Rajpratik71/eucalyptus-wiki/Behavioral-Changes-in-Eucalyptus-4.0.0.md

 ```
 ### Service separation-induced Changes
 * Admin tools that previously used EC2_URL to locate other services (e.g. empyrean) now default to localhost instead.
 Use the --url option if you need to run admin tools from somewhere other than the CLC.
+* Services are now registered (Auto Scaling, CloudWatch, EC2, ELB, IAM, STS) with euca-(de)register-service
+* User-api service group can be used to register all user facing services (the above plus S3/object storage)

 ## Cloud admin GUI has been removed and IAM functionality moved to the User Console
 ### Things that are missing